hashicorp/terraform-provider-azurerm/website/docs/r/traffic_manager_profile.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the virtual network.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the virtual network.

+* `dns_config` - (Required) A `dns_config` block as defined below.

+* `monitor_config` - (Required) A `monitor_config` block as defined below.

+* `traffic_routing_method` - (Required) Specifies the algorithm used to route traffic, possible values are:

+    - `Geographic` - where traffic is routed based on Geographic regions specified in the Endpoint.
+    - `Performance` - where traffic is routed via the User's closest Endpoint.
+    - `Priority` - where traffic is routed to the Endpoint with the lowest `priority` value.
+    - `Weighted` - where traffic is spread across Endpoints proportional to their `weight` value.

+---

-* `profile_status` - (Optional) The status of the profile, can be set to either `Enabled` or `Disabled`.
+* `profile_status` - (Optional) The status of the profile.
+Possible values are `Enabled` or `Disabled`.
 Defaults to `Enabled`.

-* `traffic_routing_method` - (Required) Specifies the algorithm used to route traffic, possible values are:
-    - `Geographic` - Traffic is routed based on Geographic regions specified in the Endpoint.
-    - `Performance` - Traffic is routed via the User's closest Endpoint
-    - `Weighted` - Traffic is spread across Endpoints proportional to their `weight` value.
-    - `Priority` - Traffic is routed to the Endpoint with the lowest `priority` value.

-* `dns_config` - (Required) This block specifies the DNS configuration of the Profile, it supports the fields documented below.

-* `monitor_config` - (Required) This block specifies the Endpoint monitoring configuration for the Profile, it supports the fields documented below.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

+---

-The `dns_config` block supports:
+The `dns_config` block supports the following:

 * `relative_name` - (Required) The relative domain name, this is combined with the domain name used by Traffic Manager to form the FQDN which is exported as documented below.
 Changing this forces a new resource to be created.

 * `ttl` - (Required) The TTL value of the Profile used by Local DNS resolvers and clients.

+---

-The `monitor_config` block supports:
+A `monitor_config` block supports the following:

 * `protocol` - (Required) The protocol used by the monitoring checks, supported values are `HTTP`, `HTTPS` and `TCP`.

 * `port` - (Required) The port number used by the monitoring checks.